Whites Writing, South Africa & Letters

-Whites Writing, South Africa & Letters

-	9. Momentous changes occurred over the seventeenth, eighteenth and early nineteenth centuries, represented in the diverse responses by white traders, missionaries and settlers to the different African peoples who lived across southern Africa, to early twentieth century segregation and then the rise and seemingly monolithic character of apartheid post-1948.
+8. Momentous changes occurred over the seventeenth, eighteenth and early nineteenth centuries, represented in the diverse responses by white traders, missionaries and settlers to the different African peoples who lived across southern Africa, to early twentieth century segregation and then the rise and seemingly monolithic character of apartheid post-1948.
 But was this change as monolithic as homogenising terms like ‘segregation’ and ‘apartheid’ imply?
 What were significant points of transition?
 Were these the same in the different provinces with rather different histories which formed the Union of South Africa in 1910?
 Did all whites in a particular locality respond similarly, and if not what were the sources of difference and what changes occurred over time?
 These all impacted on notions of whiteness.

-	10. ‘White writing’ is not just writing whiteness but also the relationship between self and its various Others; it has characteristic silences and elisions, focuses and absences; and occurs in casual and ‘fabric of life’ ways as well as in people’s stated attitudes and views.
+9. ‘White writing’ is not just writing whiteness but also the relationship between self and its various Others; it has characteristic silences and elisions, focuses and absences; and occurs in casual and ‘fabric of life’ ways as well as in people’s stated attitudes and views.
 Precisely how is whiteness and its Others understood, represented and re/configured in letters and correspondences written by these differently situated sets of people over the research period?
-Rather than taking individuals or families or organisations as its unit of analysis, the project draws on Norbert Elias’ ideas about figuration and develops this as domestic figuration.
+Rather than taking individuals or families or organisations as its unit of analysis, WWW draws on Norbert Elias’ ideas about figuration and develops this as domestic figuration.
 A domestic figuration encompassies family, other household members and a wider group of familiars, with its composition changing over time.
 In the historical South African context, immediate family lived cheek by jowl with other household members such as tutors, governesses and domestic and other servants.
 Consequently domestic figuration more accurately reflects how people lived and also the contents of the collections researched, although these are typically described as “family” ones in archival finding aids.